pushys/recoil-tools/README.md

 ## List

-Used for organizing and managing data in a list format.
+Useful for organizing and managing data in a list format.

 ### Creation and Usage